pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 In the trainer fly menu do the following:

+- Evolve Exeggcute, NidoranF, Paras (if needed), and Nidorina
-- Swap Super Potion x83 from inventory with Ultra Ball x0 in brightness
+- Swap Super Potion x83 in inventory with Ultra Ball x0 in brightness
 - Swap Super Potion x83 again with j. x2 in warping

 Exit the menu and catch **Oddish**.
 Exit the gym to warp to the Power Plant.